 The reason you are urged over and over to practice safe driving is to avoid road accidents.
 Driving a car is fun, but it also comes with certain risks.
-Many traffic rules and road signs have been devised to help prevent or minimize accident cases.
+Many traffic rules and road signs have been devised with an easy ways to avoid car accidents cases minimize accident cases.
 Defensive driving techniques are essential, but they do not go deep enough in helping you to avoid car accidents.

 Injuries, death, car repairs, or buying a new car are some of the results of road accidents.
 The insurance companies also calculate the insurance premium depending on how frequently you get involved in accidents.